nir0s/python-packer/README.md

 ###  [Packer.inspect()](https://www.packer.io/docs/command-line/inspect.html)

+A `-machine-readable` (mrf) argument is provided.

-If the `mrf` argument is set to `True`, the output will be parsed and returned as a dictionary containing the components:
+If the `mrf` argument is set to `True`, the output will be parsed and an object containing the parsed output will be exposed as a dictionary containing the components:

 ```python
 ...